-Sok-woo and his daughter Soo-ahn are boarding the KTX, a fast train that shall bring them from Seoul to Busan.
-But during their journey, the train is overrun by zombies which kill several of the train staff and other passengers.
-While the KTX is shooting towards Busan, the passengers have to fight for their lives against the zombies.Written by
+Sok-woo, a father with not much time for his daughter, Soo-ahn, are boarding the KTX, a fast train that shall bring them from Seoul to Busan.
+But during their journey, the apocalypse begins, and most of the earth's population become flesh craving zombies.
+While the KTX is shooting towards Busan, the passenger's fight for their families and lives against the zombies - and each other.Written by

 59 of 97 people found this review helpful.

 Was this review helpful to you?